JustenQ/Ultimate-3s-Up/README.md

 Betting Round: after each player's first roll and first keep selection.

 Keep ladder: by roll number, 0, 1, 2, 3, 4, 5...

+Special Rules: The 13 face on the d36 counts as 0 and two dice saved.

 Pot Format: main pot plus side pots when a player goes all in.